 Get a CE Certificate for this edWebinar Learn more

-In this edWebinar, Dr. Yalda Uhls, Founder and Executive Director of the Center for Scholars and Storytellers, will present research on:
+In this edWebinar, Dr. Yalda Uhls, Founder and Executive Director of the Center for Scholars and Storytellers, presents research on:

-This edWebinar will be of particular benefit to K-12 teachers, librarians, and administrators.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of particular benefit to K-12 teachers, librarians, and administrators.

 About the Presenter